nhsconnect/gpconnect/index.md

 *	Appointment Management - allows the management of GP practice appointments between different systems
 * Access Record Structured - enables structured, machine-readable information to be retrieved from the patient’s GP practice record (including medication and allergies)

 The capabilities available in each specification are shown in the yellow, version box at the top of each page.
 To read about our versioning method, see [Specification versioning](design_product_versioning.html).
-To find out about other specifications, visit the [specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).
+To find out about other specifications, visit the [Specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).

 ## Developer ecosystem ##